- How to Access the Della Cluster

-Once you have been granted access to Della, you should be able to SSH into it using the command below.
+Once you have been granted access to Della, you can connect by opening an SSH client and using the SSH command:

-If you prefer to navigate Della through a graphical user interface rather than the Linux command line, there is also a web portal called MyDella at mydella.princeton.edu which provides access to the cluster through a web browser.
-This enables easy file transfers and interactive jobs: RStudio, Jupyter, Stata and MATLAB.
-A VPN is required to access the web portal from off-campus.
-We recommend using the GlobalProtect VPN service.
+If you prefer to navigate Della through a graphical user interface rather than the Linux command line, there is also a web portal called MyDella (VPN required from off-campus):

 Since Della is a Linux system, knowing some basic Linux commands is highly recommended.
 For an introduction to navigating a Linux system, view the material associated with our Intro to Linux Command Line workshop.